Charaka Samhita: Roots

-In Sanskrit, ' is a term for a wanderer, sannyasi (ascetic), and sometimes used in the context of the ancient tradition of wandering physicians who brought their medical expertise and magico-religious rites from village to village.
+In Sanskrit, ' is a term for a wanderer, sannyasi (ascetic), and sometimes used in the context of the ancient tradition of wandering physicians who transmitted medical knowledge along with ritual and therapeutic practices rooted in Vedic traditions from village to village.

 Surendranath Dasgupta states that the medical tradition of wandering physicians is traceable to the Atharvaveda, particularly the Caranavaidya shakha – one of the nine known shakha of Atharvaveda-based Vedic schools.
 The name of this school literally means "wandering physicians".
 Their texts have not survived into the modern era, but manuscripts from two competing schools – Paippalada and Saunakiya, have.

-The Atharvaveda contains chapters relating to medicine, surgery and magico-religious rites.
+The Atharvaveda contains chapters relating to medicine, surgery and ritualistic-therapeutic practices.
 This Atharvaveda layer of text was likely compiled contemporaneously with Samaveda and Yajurveda, in about 1200–1000 BCE.
 Dasgupta and other scholars state that the Atreya-Charaka school and its texts may have emerged from this older tradition, and he cites a series of Atharvaveda hymns to show that almost all organs and nomenclature found in Charaka Samhita are also found in the Vedic hymns.